h5bp/html5please/posts/websockets.md

 [web-socket-js](https://github.com/gimite/web-socket-js) is a natural polyfill for the JavaScript WebSocket API transferring data through Flash Sockets when WebSockets aren't available.

 As a word of caution, the protocol backing the Web Socket API has become an [IETF standard](http://tools.ietf.org/html/rfc6455), but Safari has not yet implemented the new version.
 It is recommended forcing Flash on Safari (if Flash is available, N/A on mobile), or disabling WebSockets on Safari for now.

+To use native WebSockets in Firefox, the prefixed MozWebSocket should be used.
+However, Firefox 11 will support the [IETF standard](http://tools.ietf.org/html/rfc6455) without the prefix.